Currency union

 World map of current international currency unions:

 A currency union (also known as monetary union) is an intergovernmental agreement that involves two or more states sharing the same currency.
-These states may not necessarily have any further integration (such as an economic and monetary union, which would have, in addition, a customs union and a single market).
+These states may not necessarily have any further integration (such as an economic and monetary union, which would additionally have a customs union and a single market).

 There are three types of currency unions: